 Make a Claim for Personal Injury Damages

-After suffering a serious injury on the job, it's important to explore your rights to recover personal injury compensation.
+After suffering a serious injury on the job, it is important to explore your rights to recover personal injury compensation.

 Why?
 Because you can seek full compensation as there are no financial limitations for bringing a claim for personal injury damages.
 If you have been injured in an accident, your personal injury losses can get fully compensated, including: